Towards a performance characteristic curve for model evaluation: an application in information diffusion prediction: Acknowledgments

 \section{Acknowledgments}

-This work is supported by the Chongqing Graduate Research and Innovation Project (No.CYB22128), the National Natural Science Foundation of China (NSFC) (No.62006198), the Industry-University-Research Innovation Fund for Chinese Universities (No.2021ALA03016), and the National Science Center, Poland (Grant No. 2021/41/B/HS6/02798).
+This work is supported by the Chongqing Graduate Research and Innovation Project (No.CYB22128), the National Natural Science Foundation of China (NSFC) (No.62006198), the University Innovation Research Group of Chongqing (No. CXQT21005), the Fundamental Research Funds for the Central Universities (No. SWU-XDJH202303), the National Science Center, Poland (Grant No. 2021/41/B/HS6/02798), the Polish Ministry of Education and Science within the programme “International Projects Co-Funded”, and the European Union under the Horizon Europe (Grant No. 101086321 (OMINO)).
+However, the views and opinions expressed are those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Executive Agency.
+Neither the European Union nor European Research Executive Agency can be held responsible for them.